 Barrow County Child Custody Attorneys

-Helping Families Move Forward in Walton, Gwinnett, Oconee, Clarke, Hall, and Banks Counties
+Supporting Jackson, Walton, Gwinnett, Oconee, Clarke, Hall, Morgan & Banks Counties Through Child Custody Matters

 Children are the light of our lives, and, as a parent, you will do everything you can to protect them.
 Determining who your children will live with is consequently often one of the most contentious debates in any divorce.
 In some cases, parents will cause trouble for each other and their children as they seek to prevail in a custody battle.
 Should talks break down and things get nasty, the unfortunate reality is you may need experienced legal representation to secure the best outcome for your kids.